 The Audit Committee is made up of three members appointed by and from the Council, plus one independent member, all with recent, significant and relevant financial experience.
-Members of the Executive Team, other employees, the internal auditors and the external auditors) and the National Audit Office attend Audit Committee meetings by invitation.
+Members of the Executive Team, other employees, the internal auditors and the external auditors attend Audit Committee meetings by invitation.